For students who do not want to pursue a four-year degree, there are other educational opportunities to consider.

 Depending on the trade or field, internships and apprenticeships may provide initial training transferable to qualified vocational schools.

-Vocational education costs less and takes less time to complete than a traditional degree.
+Vocational education is less expensive and takes less time to complete than a traditional degree.
 While some certificates can take as long as an associate degree — two years — many can be completed within a matter of months, or even weeks.
 Previous professional experience can reduce these time frames even further.
 Ultimately, this means vocational schools can place learners in the workforce faster than a traditional degree.

 Aspiring professionals can also take advantage of financial aid opportunities specific to vocational education.
 Many technical schools offer in-house scholarships and grants, which are less competitive than outside scholarships because they are limited to enrolled students only.
 Field or trade-specific organizations often extend similar awards, too.